aBeatNikFordist/mental-graffiti/Logic.md

 I will say this much: I wacked drunkenness, incessantness, stalkership, lack of reverence for sacred things, a false sense of authority, and a woman all in one swing with the back of my elbow--but what did you read?

+Jean Grae just started playing--we're probably fucked, and I say that with some surreal certainty.

 (Nietzsche - Beyond Good and Evil)
 25.